 Nevertheless, researchers have known for over 50 years that intermittent fasting can combat insulin resistance (Jackson et al. 196920).

-Accordingly, a study of more than 100 overweight women showed that intermittent fasting over six months could reduce insulin levels by 29% and insulin resistance by 19% (Harvie et al. 201121).
+Accordingly, a study of over 100 overweight women showed that intermittent fasting over six months could reduce insulin levels by 29% and insulin resistance by 19% (Harvie et al. 201121).

 Furthermore, research has recognized intermittent fasting as a safe treatment for insulin resistance (Catenacci et al. 201622).

-Polycystic ovary syndrome (PCOS) is the most common metabolic disorder in women.
+Polycystic ovary syndrome (PCOS) is women’s most common metabolic disorder.
 It characterizes the development of cysts on the ovaries based on hormonal imbalance.

-Like type 2 diabetes, obesity and hypertension are symptoms of PCOS.
-In short, it is even caused by strong insulin resistance, which also enormously increases the risk of diabetes in affected women (Ali 201524).
+Like type 2 diabetes, obesity, and hypertension are symptoms of PCOS.
+In short, it is even caused by strong insulin resistance, which increases the risk of diabetes in affected women (Ali 201524).

 Furthermore, fasting, weight loss, and improved mental health may contribute to fertility (Nair et al. 201625).